ptesarik/SIGILLatum.github.io/_posts/2023-07-13-kdump-on-32-bit-arm.md

 cannot find any disks, rendering the system unbootable.
 This is a bug that should be fixed, but I haven't had time to debug this any further.

 I was able to boot the system with U-Boot, though.
-The QEMU image is not packaged, but you can build it from sources with `make qemu_arm_defconfig`.
+The U-Boot image for QEMU is not packaged, but you can build it from sources with `make qemu_arm_defconfig`.
 Install it to some convenient place; I installed mine as `/usr/share/qemu/u-boot-qemu-arm.bin` and modified my libvirt VM configuration
 thus: